cunni319/plasma_GCA_2023/README.md

 A *P*-value < 0.01 from a modified Fisher's exact test provided by DAVID was used as a threshold for significance.
 This script orders all Biological Processes based on their *P*-values and plots the top 20 most significant GO Biological Processes for each group of differentially abundant proteins.
 The script makes four bar graphs with the length of the bars as the *P*-value significance and shade representing the fold-enrichment.

 >volcano_plot_with_PGA.ipynb

 The Physician's Global Assessment (PGA) is a commonly used GCA measurement for disease severity in patients.
 This script uses the Active GCA plasma proteins and the Active GCA patients' clinical and demographic data to identify proteins associated with PGA in Active GCA patients.
 Marginal linear regression models were constructed between all proteins and six clinical and demographic variables (age, smoking status, sex, prednisone use, aspirin use, and methotrexate use).
 Variables with a *P*-value < 0.05 were included in the full multiple linear regression model between protein abundance and PGA.
 After constructing the linear regression models, Spearman rho values, along with their corresponding *P*-values, were calculated between proteins and PGA.
 All proteins with a *P*-value
 < 0.05 and an |Spearman rho| > 0.4 were identified as significant associations.
-A volcano plot is made at the very end with the proteins of interest highlighted in colors (blue and red).
+A volcano plot is made at the very
+end, with the proteins of interest highlighted in colors (blue and red).

 # Installation